carpentries-incubator/lc-litsearchr/_episodes/01-introduction.md

 ## Why R?

 R is a powerful open source tool for statistical analysis, data cleaning and wrangling, data visualization and the automation of repetitive tasks.
-For librarians and researchers involved in supporting or conducting evidence synthesis, R and the R package litsearchr can be used to facilitate term harvesting and automate the construction of Boolean searches, a task that can otherwise be lengthy and tedious..
+For librarians and researchers involved in supporting or conducting evidence synthesis, R and the R package litsearchr can be used to facilitate term harvesting and automate the construction of Boolean searches, a task that can otherwise be lengthy and tedious.

 Another advantage of using a programming tool like R is that it lends itself to reproducibility, such that lines of R code can be saved, shared and reused to repeat and reproduce one's work.
 Reproducibility and transparency of methods are key concepts underlying the strength of high quality systematic reviews and other types of evidence synthesis.

-In this lesson, learners will be introduced to R syntax (i.e., the set of rule dictating the correct structure and format of R code).
+In this lesson, learners will be introduced to R syntax (i.e., the set of rules dictating the correct structure and format of R code).
 And we will use R Studio, a popular platform used to develop and execute R code.

 ## Why litsearchr?